 The higher the resolution and the better the noise performance, the greater the tendency for banding.

 What can we do against banding?

-As you can see, the individual pixels are now more different to each other and smoothing will be less successful here – the JPG algorithm has been tricked.
+As you can see, the individual pixels are now more different from each other, and smoothing will be less successful here – the JPG algorithm has been tricked.

 How to remove banding?

 If you want to remove the banding in an already saved image, that is a relatively simple process:

 First, the image is converted into 16-bit to get more latitude in the tonal values.
 Then the banding can be removed with the Gaussian Blur – thus, the holes are closed in the histogram.
 The further storage is then as described above.
 Of course, it’s better to prepare the image in the right way during the raw conversion (correct usage of the color depth) and very careful with large, soft brushes to go.

 Converting to 16-bit and then reducing it to the background layer can also help.
 Jan Wischermann shows those and some more tips here in the following video:

 Do you have any suggestions, additions, is this post out of date, or have you found any mistakes?
 Then we look forward to your comment.